 By 1908 cap badges bearing a horseshoe were being worn by Rutland Police.

-In 1950 Rutland County Council was formally awarded arms,
+and in 1950 Rutland County Council was formally awarded arms,

-Since then many county organisations, clubs and businesses have made use of the traditional Gold Horseshoe on Green to represent the county of Rutland on their insignia and labeling.
+Since then many county organisations, clubs and businesses, have made use of the traditional Gold Horseshoe on Green, to represent the county of Rutland on their insignia and labeling.